TeamBrightWork/bw-js-sdk/README.md

     var bw = BrightWork.initialize('YOUR_API_KEY', 'YOUR_APP_NAME');
 ```
-All of you models and services are available now via bw.models.MODELNAME and bw.services.SERVICE_NAME respectively.
+All of your models and services are available now via bw.models.MODELNAME and bw.services.SERVICE_NAME respectively.
 > See {@link BrightWork}

 ## Examples